-Adjusting valve clearances is a Land Rover servicing task of every 12000 miles.
-It is about measuring the gap between the top of the valve stem cap and the face of the rocker arm to allow for expansion of the valve stem when the engine is hot.
+Adjusting valve clearances is a Land Rover servicing task for every 12000 miles.
+Its purpose is to measure the gap between the top of the valve cap cap and the face of the rocker arm to allow for expansion of the valve stem when the engine is hot.
 Bascically it makes sure that the valves are opening far enough to let air and exhaust in and out, and closing far enough to seal the cylinders.

 It's a very simple process with simple tools to help keep your Land Rover running on its best performance.
+It make be a cure for a heavy tappity noise from the top of the engine.
 The process here is for a 200Tdi (Defender or Discovery), but is similar for a 300Tdi and takes about 20-30 minutes.
 The valve clearance we are aiming for is 0.2mm or 0.008 inches.

 - 13mm spanner